 * * * * 1st Change * * * *

-6.2.1 Considerations on OS/user overriding operator DNS settings
+Annex X (informative): UE considerations for EAS (re)discovery

+X.1 General

 DNS records maybe be cached in the UE by a system wide stub resolver and by application layer name resolution caches.
-The application (L7) cache is managed on a per application basis while the OS/system DNS cache is common to the entire UE.
+The application (L7) cache is managed on a per application basis while the OS/system DNS cache is common to all applications of a UE network interface.
 When an application requests IP address resolution for a name, the application’s own name cache is checked first if one exists.
-If there is no match, the UE’s stub DNS resolver cache is queried.
+If there is no match, the UE interface stub DNS resolver cache is queried.
 If there is still no cache hit, it results in a DNS query message that gets resolved by the mobile network operator’s DNS cache or further in the DNS hierarchy.
 These layers of caching have been designed to reduce both the latency of name resolution and load on DNS servers.
 The multiple layers of DNS cache in the UE and various policies in different implementations have an impact on name resolution when there is a network request to the UE to flush the DNS cache to facilitate EAS re-discovery.
 The behaviour of UE wide DNS stub resolver and application layer name caches are discussed here.

-DNS records obtained from a network resolver contains a time-to-live (TTL) value.
+DNS records obtained from a network resolver contain a time-to-live (TTL) value.
 This is a hint provided by the network resolver and maybe used to determine the length of time that the record is cached.
 However, different OS implementations treat the hint differently.
 While some systems honour the TTL, many others enforce their own policies.
 For example, one system/OS may implement a policy to hold a DNS record for 2 seconds regardless of the TTL value, while another may hold the record as indicated in TTL value for the DNS record.

 Name resolution caches in various applications also have different policies and behaviour.
 Some applications cache the name records for the length of the application session while others have a time limit.
 Some applications clear its name cache when the network interface is changed.
-This indication from the OS/ system to the application can be used to clear the application layer name cache for the distributed and multiple anchor modes.
+The network change indication from the OS/ system to the application can be used to clear the application layer name cache for the distributed and multiple anchor modes.
 Coordination across the 5GC and application domain for name resolver caching behaviour is limited since there is no standard recommendation for application developers.